jcimafranca/ImportRestAPI/README.md

 This is a REST Service.
 - that accepts a block of text in json format.
 - extracts the relevant data.
-- calculate the GST and total excluding GST based on the extracted '<total>' (includes GST).
+- calculate the GST and total excluding GST based on the extracted '&lt total &gt' (includes GST).
 - makes the extracted and calculated data available to the service’s client.

 # Prerequisites